MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-secrets.md

 ---
-title: Use Azure Key Vault with Ansible
+title: Use Azure Key Vault to store VM secrets with Ansible
-description: In this quickstart, learn how to use secrets in Azure Key Vault with Ansible.
+description: In this quickstart, learn how to store secrets in Azure Key Vault for VMs with Ansible.
 keywords: ansible, azure, devops, bash, playbook, virtual machine ms.topic: quickstart ms.service: ansible